RStudio Connect launches R and Python to perform a variety of tasks. This includes:

 The following information is exposed during R execution:

-The directory containing the unpackaged R code (Shiny, Plumber, and R Markdown).
+The directory containing the deployed and unpackaged R or Python code.

-The document rendering destination directory (only for R Markdown).
+The document rendering destination directory (only for R Markdown documents and Jupyter notebooks).

 A per-process temporary directory specified in the